-The U.S. is in the midst of unprecedented transformation.
-A sudden abundance of energy resources — particularly natural gas, as well as oil and renewables — has fundamentally changed our outlook for growth, jobs and the environment.
+The United States is in the midst of unprecedented transformation.
+A sudden abundance of energy resources – particularly natural gas, but also oil and renewables – has fundamentally changed our outlook for growth, jobs and the environment.

 Natural gas sits at the center of this revolution.
 Surging supplies translate into lower prices for the many goods and services of which natural gas is a part, including fuel, fertilizer, electricity, raw materials and more.

 Natural gas is the cleanest burning conventional fuel, producing lower levels of greenhouse gas emissions than the heavier hydrocarbon fuels, like coal and oil.
 The advantages of natural gas include its efficiency, abundance, and versatility.
 Historically, natural gas also has been one of the most economical energy sources.
 By 2040, U.S. households are on track to save an aggregate $100 billion – roughly $655 per household per year – thanks to the rising use of natural gas.